ENEC And GE Hitachi Sign Mou For Potential Investment And Deployment Of Small Modular Technology As Part Of ENEC ADVANCE Program

-Abu Dhabi, UAE: The Emirates Nuclear Energy Corporation (ENEC) has signed a Memorandum of Understanding (MoU) with GE Hitachi Nuclear Energy (GE Hitachi).
+Abu Dhabi, UAE – 03 December 2023: The Emirates Nuclear Energy Corporation (ENEC) has signed a Memorandum of Understanding (MoU) with GE Hitachi Nuclear Energy (GE Hitachi).
 The MoU will identify opportunities for future investment in Small Modular Reactor (SMR) technology development to further consolidate the UAE's position as a pioneering leader in nuclear innovation, and nuclear energy technology deployment globally.

 The MoU is part of the new ENEC ADVANCE program, which aims to expedite and centralize the UAE's approach to deploying state-of-the-art nuclear technology and boosting value streams through the generation of clean electrons and molecules, strengthening opportunities for users to generate green premiums for their low-carbon end products.